RC Airplanes Simplified

 All of these models are up-gradable to brushless motors.
 This option decreases weight and increases power-just what you need for 3D!

 As well as flying in the park, these models can also be flown indoors.
-For further information on indoor RC airplanes (Aerobatic)-please click here.
+For further information, visit Indoor RC airplanes (Aerobatic)

 The video below is a bit dated now ( the range of park flyers available is now 4-not 6) it does give good details of how these models are constructed.